openpeeps/enkava/README.md

 4. Has built-in string-based filters.
 For example, `email`, `ip`, `currency`, `iban`, `bitcoin`, `uppercase`, and so on.
 5. Has a built-in RESTful API.
 6. Easy to learn
+7. Can be used to build cool things like Quizzes, Q&A and so on.

 ## Compile from Source
 Enkava is written in Nim language.
-If you want to compile Enkava by yourself, you'll need to install the latest version of Nim
+If you want to compile Enkava by yourself first you'll need to install the latest version of Nim
 ```
 nimble install enkava
 ```

+Installing from Nimble will also compile enkava at the same time.
+So, that's all!

 ## Examples
 <details>